-DPS 7 central processors are composed of seven "minimachines," a control store, a processor bus, and, with the exception of Model 7/65, a 16K-byte cache memory.
-This processing "system" is connected, via its cache memory, with the central bus, which also services main memory and the input/output processors.
-The I/O processors, which have their own control stores and main memories, are connected to the peripheral processors, which also have their own control stores and main memories.
+► and a 16K-byte cache memory on models 7/60P, 7/70, 7/80 and 7/82.
+This processing "system" is connected, via its cache memory, where applicable, with the central bus, which also services main memory and any input/output processors.
+The I/O processors, only present on the upper range of the DPS 7 series, have their own control stores and main memories, are connected to the peripheral processors, which also have their own control stores and main memories.
 This distributed architecture enables various subsystems to operate simultaneously, allows subsystems to communicate with each other without tying up the main processor, and provides flexibility in distributed processing network environments.

-The seven mini-machines in the main processor are as follows:
+The seven minimachines in the main processor are as follows:

-- Pilot machine (PIM): The PIM retrieves microinstruction sequences from the control store and routes them to the appropriate mini-machines.
+- Pilot machine (PIM): The PIM retrieves microinstruction sequences from the control store and routes them to the appropriate minimachines.
 Microprograms are composed of two or more 56-bit words, each protected by an 8-bit autocorrection code. - Address Calculation Machine (ACM): The ACM handles all address translations and includes the base registers and an associative memory that stores up to 128 descriptors.
-The ACM also handles data protection by checking rings (under GCOS) or keys (under SIRIS). - Data and Instruction Management Machine (DIM): The DIM provides the interface between the cache memory and the other mini-machines and includes a 32byte lookahead buffer that often allows it to begin interpreting another instruction while a previous instruction is still being executed. - Arithmetic and Logic Machine (ALM): The ALM includes the data registers and executes fixed-point, decimal, and logic operations.
+The ACM also handles data protection by checking rings (under GCOS) or keys (under SIRIS). - Data and Instruction Management Machine (DIM): The DIM provides the interface between the cache memory and the other mini-machines and includes a 32-byte lookahead buffer that often allows it to begin interpreting another instruction while a previous instruction is still being executed. - Arithmetic and Logic Machine (ALM): The ALM includes the data registers and executes fixed-point, decimal, and logic operations. - Scientific Calculation Machine (SCM): The SCM executes floating-point operations. - Timer: Using the main clock as a reference, the timer transmits a master frequency along the processor bus and also provides various types of information, such as real time, elapsed time, and process time. - Maintenance Interface Machine (MIM): The MIM provides the interface between the main processor and the service processor for system initialization and testing.